tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes:**<br>
-* Parameters can be in any order. e.g. if the command specifies c/COMPANY_NAME r/ROLE, r/ROLE c/COMPANY_NAME is also acceptable.
+* Parameters can be in any order. e.g. If the command specifies c/COMPANY_NAME r/ROLE, r/ROLE c/COMPANY_NAME is also acceptable.
 * Parameters are case-insensitive. e.g. c/COMPANY_NAME is the same as c/company_name.
 </div>

 Notice that the `add` command does not use `INDEX` in its command format.
-Each feature has a unique command format.
-You can find the command format for each feature in the [Features](#current-features) section or do a [quick tour](#introducing-linkmein-a-quick-tour) to get your hands on LinkMeIn.
+Each feature has a unique command format, but every command line must begin with a command word to specify the desired feature.
+You can find the command format for each feature in the [Features](#current-features) section or take a [quick tour](#introducing-linkmein-a-quick-tour) to get hands-on experience with LinkMeIn.

 ---